CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-4.md

 - Security
 title: Using GPG Keys to sign Git Commits - Part 4
 ---
 Part 4 - The final part (at least for now, until I find somewhere else that we can expand on with this)!
 This part will focus on porting the keys that we have recently generated onto our YubiKey device.
-I own a YubiKey NEO, so i'll be using that.
+I own a YubiKey NEO, so I'll be using that.

 **Note: Be aware that the YubiKey NEO has a limitation where it can only hold keys up to a size of 2048 bits.
 If you have generated a key longer than this, then the move will fail.
 You may need to go through the previous blog posts to re-generate the keys.
 Though I mentioned this limitation in [part 2](./blog/gpg-git-part-2).**